 With a smart trainer you can use your gears and you find yourself constantly referring to your bike computer as depicted on the screen so that you can see when climbs are coming and ensure you are in an appropriate gear.
 The smart trainer will probably allow you to set resistance rates so that climbs are manageable.
 As an e-road bike rider I have become used to climbing with some assistance, so I have set my Direto so that the gradients being attempted are effectively halved.
 That is when the app says its a 15% climb, my smart trainer sets the resistance to about 7% meaning that I can still pedal without having to stress my knees.
 However, even with this change I have struggled from time to time with some rides set in Germany and Italy having gradients of 23%.

-I would therefore highly recommend using a trainer bike as a way to maintain or improve fitness and a way to see the world fro a bike.
-Today its late spring in Canberra, but as with the whole south east of Australia, its raining and expected to get worse.
+I would therefore highly recommend using a trainer bike as a way to maintain or improve fitness and a way to see the world from a bike.
+As I wrote this page it was raining and expected to get worse.
 So it was great to get on my trainer and do a 45km ride round a bike path loop in Dubai.
 The route was interesting - a single 45km loop on a bike path which looked like a new road made of bitumen and with road markings dividing the path into a two way path.
 The only downside was it was flat with only 100m of climbing and the scenery was sand, an occasional tree and cars on the adjacent road plus the occasional rest stop consisting of a tent like roof covering bench seats and bike racks.
-These facilities lloked good, but while I saw lots of cyclists riding in the opposite directions, the rest stops were all empty.
+These facilities looked good, but while I saw lots of cyclists riding in the opposite directions, the rest stops were all empty.
 Perhaps it was too hot to stop?